dumpmemory/socks6/README.md

 - UDP
     - use assoc id to distinguish between streams
     - Client SHOULD send QUIC datagram
-    - Client and server MAY use UDP over TCP on QUIC stream (to support QUIC impl without RFC9221 and muxconn with no dgram capabili)
+    - Client and server MAY use UDP over TCP on QUIC stream (to support QUIC impl without RFC9221 and muxconn with no dgram capability, i.e. SCTP)
-    - Server MAY skip association check (if cmd type limit removed, MUST NOT)
+    - Both side MUST NOT skip association check

 New option:
     StreamID, contains a uint32, unique for each conn.
 Used by client to enable mux bind.